montrixdev/mxdevtool-python/README.md

 # Release History

+## 0.8.31.0 (2020-12-31)
+- Scenario serialization functions is added
+- Scenario save and load is added using xenarix manager

 ## 0.8.30.2 (2020-12-14)
 - Re-designed project is released
-- xenarix is moved to mxdevtool
+- Xenarix is moved to mxdevtool

 <br>

 # MxDevtool Structure
     ├── mxdevtool.py          <- The main library of this project.
+    ├── config.py             <- a config file of this project.
     ├── utils.py              <- Etc functions( ex - npzee ).
     │
     ├── instruments           <- financial instruments for pricing.